Loading...

 The bottom line

-A PCS to Nellis AFB is a great time to use your VA loan benefit — but the buyers who close smoothly treat it as a timeline, not just a loan.
-Confirm your eligibility and request your Certificate of Eligibility the week your orders drop, get pre-approved early, and use BAH as one input toward a comfortable total payment that includes taxes, insurance, and any HOA.
-Gather your documents up front, choose homes in solid condition with a workable Nellis commute, and remember the VA appraisal is not a home inspection.
-Build a backup plan — temporary housing, a power of attorney, a remote closing — so a change in orders never derails you.
+Gather your documents up front.
+Choose homes in solid condition with a workable Nellis commute, and remember the VA appraisal is not a home inspection.
+Build a backup plan so a change in orders never derails you.
+Think temporary housing, a power of attorney, a remote closing.
 Figures shown here are illustrative only and not a quote, offer, or commitment to lend.
 Not affiliated with or endorsed by the U.S. Department of Veterans Affairs or any government agency.
 Valley West Mortgage NMLS #65506.
 Equal Housing Opportunity.

 Moving to Nellis with a VA loan?
 Let's build your timeline.